 Day 9: Departure for home

 Hunters must arrange flights to Deer Lake on Newfoundland, where they will spend their first night here in a hotel.
-On the following day you will be taken to the hunting district, flying by helicopter of float plane to your actual hunting camp.
-The camps in the hunting district are only accessible by helicopter or float plane, and are ideally situated in first class hunting districts for...Read more
+On the following day you will be taken to the hunting district and the actual hunting camp.
+The camps in the hunting district are ideally situated in first class hunting districts for moose, black bear and reindeer in south west Newfoundland.
+Moose, black bear, and reindeer...Read more

 The Alaska of the Eastern Seaboard Newfoundland has one of the most dense populations of moose in the world and our outfitter here can offer exceptionally good hunting districts.
 Some really excellent trophies can be taken here, as the district operates a very selective shooting policy.
 In addition to moose the area also can offer very good populations of both black bear and the rare...Read more